gtmans/chameleon/README.md

 # chameleon
 funbot with TCS3472 color sensor and neopixel ledstrip

 I am trying to transfer this project from Arduino Nano to ATTiny85.
 At first I encountered som problems compiling the project because the "Adafruit_TCS34725.h" is using the arduino wire library, but finally succeeded compiling it successfull by using ATTinycore with options Board: ATTiny/25/45/85(no bootloader) and Programmer: Arduino as ISP.
 The next problem is that the TCS3472 somehow does not initialise.
-I use i2c connectios that I used in other projects: SCL pin4 and SDA pin 0.
+I use i2c connections that I used in other projects: SCL pin4 and SDA pin0.
 Tried using TinyWireM.h and wire.h which both compiles OK.

 ![chameleon](https://github.com/gtmans/chameleon/blob/main/chameleon-breadboard.jpg)